cs124/labs/Lab5_LargeLanguageModels.md

 <b>[CS 224N](https://web.stanford.edu/class/cs224n/): allows AI assistance with the expectation that students independently produce and fully understand their solutions, treating AI as a “collaborator” with appropriate discussions <br/></b>

 The syllabus from CS224N states: <i>Students are required to independently submit their solutions for CS224N homework assignments.
-Collaboration with generative AI tools such as Co-Pilot and ChatGPT is allowed, treating them as collaborators in the problem-solving process.
+Collaboration with generative AI tools such as Copilot and ChatGPT is allowed, treating them as collaborators in the problem-solving process.
 However, the direct solicitation of answers or copying solutions, whether from peers or external sources, is strictly prohibited.</i><br/>
 <br/>

 <b>[LINGUIST 130A/230A](https://web.stanford.edu/class/linguist130a/syllabus.html): views AI-generated content as "another person’s original work," meaning it must be properly cited if used.
 Excessive reliance on AI-generated text is unlikely to be evaluated positively.<br/></b>